 The bins with the highest potential for operational cost reduction with fill-level sensors have several things in common:

 - The bins are often located far apart and/or in remote locations, such as commercial businesses, industrial complexes, textile warehouses and communal areas.
 Also, underground dumpsters, septic tanks, oil tanks and water towers are excellent examples, since gaining access to them can be often quite tricky.

 - The filling patterns of the bins are extremely versatile, meaning that static collection schedules would often result in the collection of nearly empty bins, or the opposite – overflowing bins.

 - The bins with high potential for operational cost reduction typically hold non-decomposable materials, which allows collections to be postponed until the bins are at least 90% full – even if it takes several weeks or months.

 - Size also matters: a large container provides greater possibilities for cost reduction, as long as the collected waste is non-decomposable.

 - The higher the value of the collected material, the more sense it makes to have an extra eye on the bin to ensure that the bin and its contents remain safe.

-The high value of the recyclable can stem from several factors, but typically it comes from the material's high secondary use value or the material's high level of sensitiveness.
-In this article, we describe three types of high-value recyclables that enable collection companies reduce collection costs dramatically by monitoring their bins remotely with ultrasonic IoT based fill-level sensors.
+The high value of the recyclable can stem from several factors, but typically it comes from the material’s high secondary use value or the material’s high level of sensitiveness.
+In this article, we describe three types of high-value recyclables that enable collection companies to reduce collection costs dramatically by monitoring their bins remotely with ultrasonic IoT based fill-level sensors.
 The recyclables discussed in this article are clothing and textiles, electronic waste and secure documents.